torvalds/linux/Documentation/driver-api/media/dtv-demux.rst

 Note that functions called from a bottom half context must not sleep.
 Even a simple memory allocation without using ``GFP_ATOMIC`` can result in a kernel thread being put to sleep if swapping is needed.
-For example, the Linux Kernel calls the functions of a network device interface from a bottom half context.
+For example, the GNU/Linux Kernel calls the functions of a network device interface from a bottom half context.
 Thus, if a demux kABI function is called from network device code, the function must not sleep.